 You spent your day in Belem and want to stay for the night?
 Move to the Cultural Center of Belem (Centro Cultural de Belem, or commonly, CCB).

-Since its controvertial construction, (opened in 1993), most of the nighlife of first quality happens there.
+Since its controversial construction, (opened in 1993), most of the nightlife of first quality happens there.
 And if you arrive in daylight, modern art is always present, as a final touch for an extremely rich day.

-I didn’t mention dinner!
+I didn't mention dinner!
 Do I need to?
-Don’t you know that, close to Belem, near the bridge, the docks are the real capital of Lisbon’s young nighlife?
+Don’t you know that, close to Belem, near the bridge, the docks are the real capital of Lisbon’s young nightlife?

 The Teatro da Trinidad is a National Theater famous for its opera events.

 A sign in front reads: Open to the public in 1867, the Teatro da Trinidad was designed by architect Miguel Evaristo de Lima Pinto, commissioned by a private society, in which Francisco Palha had a prominent role.
 Of Baroque style, decorated in gold and blue colours, with an acoustic which is considered unique in the country, here operas and operettas, plays and balls took place, here the Companhia Amélia Rey Colaço had its headquartes and the "Serões para Trabalhadores" were organised by FNAT, owner of the building since 1962.

 If you like opera, be sure to check the Sao Carlos opera house.
 The performances are usually quite good and the interior is very nice.